RD&E Program for control, eradication and preparedness for Vegetable Leafminer – 2017 – 2020

-Throughout the duration of the project, project partners will:
+Throughout the duration of the project, project partners are:

-- Model the spread of the pest from Cape York Peninsula; and
+- Modelling the spread of the pest from Cape York Peninsula; and

-- Develop a contingency plan and response plans in the event of a regional eradication.
+- Developing a contingency plan and response plans in the event of a regional eradication.

-AUSVEG will deliver an extension program that aims to improve awareness of Vegetable Leafminer, and educate growers about methods of control as developed throughout the project.
+AUSVEG is delivering the extension component of the program, which aims to improve awareness of Vegetable Leafminer and educate growers about methods of control as developed throughout the project.

-The strategic levy investment project RD&E program for control, eradication and preparedness for Vegetable leafminer (MT16004) is a part of the Hort Innovation Vegetable and Nursery Funds.
-This project has been funded by Hort Innovation, using the vegetable and nursery research and development levies and contributions from the Australian Government.
+The strategic levy investment project RD&E program for control, eradication and preparedness for Vegetable Leafminer (MT16004) is part of the Hort Innovation Vegetable, Nursery, Melon, and Potato Funds.
+This project has been funded by Hort Innovation using the vegetable, nursery, melon, and potato research and development levies and contributions from the Australian Government.
 Hort Innovation is the grower-owned, not-for-profit research and development corporation for Australian horticulture.